 getting there: from Via del Corso onto Via di San Claudio and across the piazza

-I found walking around Rome was the best way to see everything but the metro, trams and buses are an easy and cheap option also.
+I found walking around Rome was the best way to see everything.
+The metro, trams and buses are an easy and cheap option also.

-Most buses and metros do get crowded and tickets must be bought before boarding and validated when you first get on but it is a great way to get around and see Rome if you are short on time or suffer from sore feet.
+Most buses and metros do get crowded and tickets must be bought before boarding and validated when you first get on.

-Buses #40 and #64 starts at Termini and ends near St. Peter's traveling past other places of interest, returning the same way.
+Buses #40 (express) and #64 starts at Termini and ends near Saint Peter's, traveling past places of interest, returning the same way.

 Bus #910 takes you to Villa Borghese

 €1.50 B.I.T (Biglietto Integrato a Tempo) is the standard ticket valid for one metro, unlimited tram or bus ride within a 100 minutes.

 €7.00 B.I.G ( Biglietto Integrato a Giornaliero) is a daily ticket valid for unlimited metro, tram, bus and train travel within Rome.